-My research explores how international norms and multilateral treaties shape the behaviour of actors in the international system, with a substantive focus on conventional weapons disarmament, international justice, and outer space.
+My research explores how international norms and law shape the behaviour of actors in the international system, with a substantive focus on conventional weapons disarmament, international justice, and outer space.
 I also maintain an active interest in International Relations theory, particularly constructivism and its intersection with rationalist theories of strategic action.

 Most broadly, my work contributes to a growing interest in the strategic use of norms that aims to integrate instrumental sources of compliance (such as coercion and reputation) and normative logics of appropriateness and argumentative reasoning.
 Actors often pursue their interests by invoking—and often seeking to selectively interpret or modify—norms and legal rules.
 But not all claims are created equal: I contend that international law provides an especially powerful medium in informing the deployment and reception of instrumental normative claims.
 Moreover, such efforts are not cost-free, as the instrumental deployment of norms embeds actors within collective discourses and practices that can constrain subsequent policy choices.

 This research agenda is centred around four more specific themes.
 I have participated in the recent IR interest in the nature and dynamics of contestation in global politics.
 I contributed to a special issue of the Journal of Global Security Studies (2019) that brings together leading norms scholars to systematically examine the processes and impact of contestation for prominent global norms.
 My article examines contemporary African state challenges to Head of State immunity at the International Criminal Court.
 Despite often vociferous challenges, I argue that contestation surrounding the indictments of former Sudanese president Omar al-Bashir and Kenyan president Uhuru Kenyatta has not led to an erosion of the non-impunity norm because challenges have been largely conducted through modes of “applicatory contestation” that are less damaging to the foundational validity of the norm.